napari/napari.github.io/dev/_sources/tutorials/fundamentals/getting_started.md

 ![image: an empty napari viewer](../assets/tutorials/launch_cli_empty.png)

 Once you have the viewer open you can add images through the `File -> Open` dropdown menu or by dragging and dropping images directly on the viewer.
 We currently only support files that can be read with [`skimage.io.imread`](https://scikit-image.org/docs/dev/api/skimage.io.html#skimage.io.imread), such as `tif`, `png`, and `jpg`.
 We plan on adding support for more exotic file types shortly - see [issue #379](https://github.com/napari/napari/issues/379) for discussion.
+Finally, you can use the `File -> New Image from Clipboard` menu item to make a new `Image` layer from an image (or URL to an image) copied to your Clipboard (keybinding {kbd}`Command/Ctrl+N`).

 You can also directly load an image into the viewer from the command line by passing the path to the image as an argument as follows